 Older adults are most at risk of dying from the Coronavirus as well as people who have serious chronic medical conditions like:

 - Lung disease

 For more information about those who are of a high risk of serious illness from COVID-19, visit this page.

-What Are the Current Number of Cases and Deaths from Coronavirus in Wisconsin?
+What are the current number of cases and deaths from COVID-19 in Wisconsin?

 Please refer to the Wisconsin Department of Health Services' outbreaks page to view the most up-to-date case numbers.
 These cases are being updated every weekday at 2 pm.

 What to Do if You Get Sick

 Stay home and call your doctor.
 Call your healthcare provider and let them know about your symptoms.
 Tell them that you have or may have COVID-19.
 This will help them take care of you and keep other people from getting infected or exposed.
 If you are not sick enough to be hospitalized, you can recover at home.
 Follow CDC instructions for how to take care of yourself at home.